 Letting an Influencer create content could be a risk, taking away some power of the brand and a company should therefore consider their infl...7 Mar 2019 3312 Views

 Written by Helena Wictor

 What have Isabella Löwengrip, Kenza Zouiten, and Kylie Jenner in common?
 Of course, they are all influencers, but they have also posted at least one picture on Instagram with a specific watch.
 The brand of the watch is Daniel Wellington, a Swedish company that saw an opportunity in 2011 with influencer marketing emerging on Instagram and took advantage of it.
 By picking up different social media personas, which they sent their watch to and only requesting an Instagram post in return.
 The company has since then grown from a turnover of 200k SEK to 2,8 bn in 2017 (Björkman, 2018; Byttner, 2015).
 So, despite the fact that a influencer marketing strategy built on social media could imply several risks, is there no doubt that Daniel Wellington has done it successfully.

-The Shift of Power
+The Shift of Power – impact of influencer marketing

 The rise of social media has made it possible for brands to reach their consumers in several new channels and it has also opened up for a more direct communication between the brand and the consumers (Deighton & Kornfeld,2009; Holt, 2016).
 Hence, brands have shifted their focus from a more traditional to a marketing strategy based on influencers.
 In this way, companies are able to create trustworthy and authentic content that reaches all of their audience in all channels (Walsh, 2018).